-People were positive about the attitudes of the staff and management towards them People told us they felt that they were treated with respect and listened to.
-Comments included "There is always someone to talk to if I am worried about anything" and "I can talk to any of the staff about anything."
+People were positive about the attitudes of the staff and management towards them.
+People told us they felt that they were treated with respect and listened to.
+Comments included "I'm very happy and they are all respectful."

 Staff ensured people kept in touch with family and friends.
-Relatives told us they were always made welcome and were able to visit at any time.
+Relatives told us they were always made welcome and could visit at any time.
 Several relatives visited the service during our inspection.
 Staff were seen greeting visitors and chatting knowledgeably to them about their family member.